-Let us examine the effectiveness of the sector-by-sector approach in major industries that release greenhouse gases.
-Of the world's total $CO_2$ emissions from energy sources, 26.0% are released from coal-fired thermal power plants, 6.3% from iron and steel production, 2.9% from cement production, and 17.1% from road transportation (International Energy Agency, CO2 Emissions from Energy Origin in the World 1971-2005, 2007).
-Below is a close-up look at the effects of the sector-by-sector approach in the electric power and the iron and steel industries.
+Let us examine the effectiveness of the sector by sector approach in major industries that release greenhouse gases.
+Of the world's total CO_2 emissions from energy sources, 26.0% are released from coal-fired thermal power plants, 6.3% from iron and steel production, 2.9% from cement production, and 17.1% from road transportation.
+Below is a close-up look at the effects of the sector by sector approach in the electric power and the iron and steel industries.